openshift-cs/rosaworkshop/rosa-workshop/rosa/7-managing_nodes.md

 >**NOTE:** Labels or taints cannot be added to the "Default" machine pool (yet).

-1. Adding node label(s) can be achived by the following command
+1. Adding node label(s) can be achieved by the following command

         rosa edit machinepool --cluster=<cluster-name> --replicas=<number-nodes> --labels='key=value' <machinepool-name>